Skip to content

 • Skill output must leave runs/ records explaining what was read, what changed, and why review is needed.

-• A client may call a maintenance Skill, but runtime answers should read maintained knowledge artifacts through a resolver.
+• A client MAY call a maintenance Skill, but runtime answers SHOULD read maintained knowledge artifacts through a resolver.